 - Drop/Add: completed online during the first week of classes (exact dates are published in the Academic Calendar on the Daemen web page).
 Dropped courses processed during the drop/add period are not reflected on the transcript. - 2.
 Authorized Withdrawal/Change in Status from Credit to Audit: completed in the Registration office.
-After the last date for drop/add, a student wishing to withdraw from a course must file an official withdrawal form (and secure all required signatures) by the last date for authorized withdrawal for the term (approximately twothirds of the way through the term; the exact date is published in the Academic Calendar published on the Daemen web page).
+After the last date for drop/add, a student wishing to withdraw from a course must file an official withdrawal form (and secure all required signatures) by the last date for authorized withdrawal for the term (approximately two-thirds of the way through the term; the exact date is published in the Academic Calendar published on the Daemen web page).
 Please note that nonattendance does not constitute an official withdrawal and may result in receipt of an Unauthorized Withdrawal or a failing grade in the course.

 In exceptional cases, the student may petition the Committee on Academic Standards for an authorized late withdrawal.
 Written recommendations from the student's advisor and course instructor(s) and appropriate documentation of the reason for the withdrawal request must be provided to the Committee.
 Course withdrawals are reflected on the transcript.
 A petition for a late withdrawal will not be considered after a final exam for that course has been taken or equivalent assignments (e.g., final project) have been submitted.
+Such petitions should be filed within one year of the posting of the final grade or in the instance of an Incomplete grade, one year from the Incomplete deadline.